dotancohen/structuresheet/README.md

 ## 0.8 "Formulae"

-* Support most basic formulae, must be explicitely enabled on the cell.
-SUM
+* Support basic formulae, must be explicitely enabled on the cell.
+SUM, COUNT, IF (-then)

 ## 0.9 "Share"

 * Executable export.
 Export a database with the entire program to run it.
+* Plots

 ## 1.0 "Collaborate"

 * Import and sync databases
+* More formulae

 ## After 1.0 release